 Sandy Levins, Author of Wednesday’s Women

-For over 15 years, Sandy Levins has successfully paired her background in research with her love of history.
-As the owner of Historic Faux Foods, she researches and studies foodways of the past to create historically-correct faux foods for museums and historic sites across the country.
+For over 20 years, Sandy Levins has successfully paired her background in research with her love of history.
+As the owner of Historic Faux Foods during that time, she researched and studied food ways of the past to create historically-correct faux foods for museums and historic sites across the country.

 Levins was affiliated with the Camden County Historical Society in Camden, NJ, for 20 years, five of those as president of the organization.
 And every March, as she researched and prepared programs and displays for Women’s History Month, she discovered more and more women whose stories needed to be told.